Ha-L0/Ha-L0.github.io/_posts/2023-01-12-[H4]-Proving-Grounds-Play-VULNHUB-Ha-natraj.md

 > It worked!
 We are now `mahakal`!
 {: .prompt-info }

-Now the checks for privilege escalation techniques start again.
+Now the checks for common privilege escalation techniques start again.
 We begin with checking our `sudo` permissions.
 ```bash
 mahakal@ubuntu:/var/www/html/console$ sudo -l